The Furman Advantage

 The fourth year is the culmination of your classroom learning, mentoring and advising, engaged learning experience.
 Synthesize your experiences, integrating all you have done will help you create your narrative for employers and graduate schools.
 Talk to your mentors.
 Connect with the career center and alumni.
 Talk to prospective employers or apply for graduate school.
 Take action.

 Premier academic programs and teaching are our foundation.
-In small class sizes, students are taught by renowned faculty, not their assistants.
+In small class sizes, students are taught by renowned faculty directly, not by teaching assistants.

 Students connect work to meaningful experiences, such as research, internships, study away and community engaged learning projects.